kubocd/kubocd-doc/docs/user-guide/140-under-the-hood.md

 ```

 !!! note
-    If deployment fails, you may need to wait for the Helm timeout to expire (default: 2 minutes) to have the failure reason.
-    You can configure this value in the `Package` or in the `Release`.
+    If a deployment fails, you may need to wait for the Helm timeout (default: 3 minutes) to see the failure reason.
+This timeout can be configured in the `Package` or the `Release`.

-!!! tips
+!!! tip
-    Another way to check the generated `values` stanza is to use the 'kubocd render' command:
+    You can also check the generated `values` using the CLI:

     ```{ .bash .copy }
     kubocd render releases/podinfo1-basic.yaml
     ```

-    You will find a detailed description of this command in the [kubocd cli section](./180-kubocd-cli.md/#kubocd-render)
+    See the [KuboCD CLI section](./180-kubocd-cli.md/#kubocd-render) for details.

 ### Naming

-The `HelmRelease` is a namespaced resource, located in the same namespace as the `Release` object.
+The `HelmRelease` resides in the same namespace as the `Release`.

-As stated above there is one HelmRelease object per module in the package.
-Its name is `<Release name>-<ModuleName>`

-The `HelmRelease` is a FluxCD object.
-It will perform an Helm deployment, which is stored as a kubernetes `secret`
+Its name usually follows the pattern: `<Release name>-<ModuleName>`.

+The corresponding Helm deployment (stored as a Kubernetes Secret) also follows this naming convention:

 ```
 kubectl get secrets